UCACCMET12: Research in Practice – Methods and Statistics for the Social Scientist

 This course covers the theory and application of multivariate statistical models.
 The techniques that are dealt with include multiple regression analysis, ANOVA, factorial ANOVA, ANCOVA, repeated measures analysis, and MANOVA.
 These models can be used to investigate the relations among many variables simultaneously.

-As part of this course, students must elect one of the following modules:
+As part of this course, students must select one of the following modules:

 This module is recommended for students with an interest in different areas of psychology and cognitive sciences and focuses mainly on factor analysis and reliability analysis.